Armadillo: Distribution

 Like all of the Xenarthra lineages, armadillos originated in South America.
 Due to the continent's former isolation, they were confined there for most of the Cenozoic.
 The recent formation of the Isthmus of Panama allowed a few members of the family to migrate northward into southern North America by the early Pleistocene, as part of the Great American Interchange.
 (Some of their much larger cingulate relatives, the pampatheres and chlamyphorid glyptodonts, made the same journey.)

 Today, all extant armadillo species are still present in South America.
 They are particularly diverse in Paraguay (where 11 species exist) and surrounding areas.
 Many species are endangered.
 Some, including four species of Dasypus, are widely distributed over the Americas, whereas others, such as Yepes's mulita, are restricted to small ranges.
-Two species, the northern naked-tailed armadillo and nine-banded armadillo, are found in Central America; the latter has also reached the United States, primarily in the south-central states (notably Texas), but with a range that extends as far east as North Carolina and Florida, and as far north as southern Nebraska and southern Indiana.
+Two species, the northern naked-tailed armadillo and nine-banded armadillo, are found in Central America; the latter has also reached the United States, primarily in the south-central states (notably Texas), but with a range that extends as far east as North Carolina and Florida, and as far north as southern Nebraska, Indiana and Ohio.
 Their range has consistently expanded in North America over the last century due to a lack of natural predators.
-Armadillos are increasingly documented in southern Illinois and are tracking northwards due to climate change.
+Nine-banded armadillos are increasingly documented in southern Illinois and are tracking northwards due to climate change.